 Photo of Drawing Room from Mount Stuart Facebook Page

 We will explore the magnificent Inveraray Castle which has been standing on the shores of Loch Fyne since the 1400s, although the impressive castle we know today was inspired by a sketch by Vanbrugh, the architect of Blenheim Palace and Castle Howard in the 1700s.
 The foundation stone was laid in 1746 and what followed was the construction - to a design by the architects Roger Morris and William Adam - of a truly modern, baroque, Palladian and Gothic-style castle, architecturally before its time.
 We will take part is a privileged access session in the Castle archive to learn about collections management.

-On the final day we will travel back to Glasgow.
 We will be meeting Harry Dunlop, Learning & Access Curator at St Mungo Museum of Religious Life & Art who will explore the issues relating to the displaying & interpreting of faith collections.